 Yet, suddenly, and with a clear purpose (to eat Canon’s lunch, in my opinion, otherwise why all those big white lenses appearing?), the small furry Sony animal has turned into a great big Cheetah that has raced to the front of the pack through a breathtaking series of technological advances.
 You had better watch out Canon and Nikon.
 That technology of yours is looking dated, at least as regards the needs of bird and wildlife photography.

 For me, as someone who does mostly bird and wildlife photography, the number one issue is autofocus.
 A blurred shot through autofocus failure is a ruined shot.
 A sharp one makes all the difference in the world.
-The Sony a9 mark II is, for me, better than anything Canon has in its DSLR lineup and Canon’s first attempts at mirrorless are far behind Sony (both as regards body capabilities and the dire shortage of long focal length native lenses).
+The Sony a9 mark II is, for me, better than anything Canon has in its DSLR lineup and Canon’s first attempts at mirrorless were far behind Sony (both as regards body capabilities and the dire shortage of long focal length native lenses).
 In consequence, I have decided to say ‘Sayonara’ to Canon after so many years.
 And yes I will gladly put up with the extra dust bunnies (but with two bodies it will be less of an issue) in return for those amazing autofocus abilities.

-And I fully expect Sony, who are innovating so fast, to come up with useable ‘bird-eye’ autofocus technology before too long.
+And I fully expect Sony, who are innovating so fast, to come up with useable small ‘bird-eye’ autofocus technology before too long.
 These are people who really do appear to take note of what their audience needs, and deliver it.
 And there is the rub: I don’t feel confident that Canon will match Sony in autofocus developments and other innovations relevant to bird and wildlife photography in the future, so that tipped the scales for me when I agonised over whether to switch or not.

 The Sony 200-600mm f5.6-6.3 is one sharp lens!
 Sony do not even give it the highest G-Master rating, perhaps because the strategy is to encourage sales of large primes, but for someone who only wants to carry one telephoto (that is neither very bulky nor very heavy) or who cannot afford big primes (that is, most people) it is a fantastic option for bird and wildlife photography.
 Of course, if you can afford the wonderful 400mm f2.8 or the brilliant 600mm f4 then go for it!